johnnyw66/SAP2/README.md

         {'nCE','nLk'}         # Finally Write the contents of the current address in MAR to R0 reg ]},
 ````
+The entry  {'Ep','nLm'} means that the control output must set bit 30 and reset bit 29 when that particular microcode is triggered.
+Other bits on the 32 bit word are determined by the **microcode NOP value**.

 We can see from this entry that there are 6 control line instructions.
 Along with the default 3 from the FETCH cycles this makes a total of 9 control line instructions.
 On each microprocessor clock tick the control unit will take these 9 instructions and set/reset particular control lines.
 The 9 instructions are used to build a portion of ROM used for our particular instruction (LD RO,address).
 You will see that each element in the array consists of a series of bits, defined by their clLines keys which are combined together to build a 32 bit control word.
 So for this particular instruction our control unit will go through 9 clock cycles to present each of the 32 bits.